 With a traditional brick-and-mortar restaurant, you know that location means everything and that typically comes with a high price.
 But shifting to delivery-first means you can eliminate unnecessary costs without having to worry about how much foot traffic your restaurant will have.
 With delivery-optimized facilities that are easily accessible for delivery drivers, it’s never been easier to reach a high volume of customers in the heart of a city at such a low cost.

 Some restaurateurs are just using our space as a commissary kitchen, too, since our locations are right where all the action is happening.
 You may be asking yourself, “Is there a commissary near me?”
 With CloudKitchens, you’ll have access to the restaurant kitchen space you need to keep growing your food business.

 Each ghost kitchen at CloudKitchens comes fully equipped with the proprietary software needed to give you better tracking and actionable data.
 This technology within each kitchen aggregates all your delivery orders into one place, rather than having a tablet for each app.
 That means less room for error, more efficient operations, and better data.

 With key insights into market demand right at your fingertips, your restaurant will be running as efficiently as possible.
 You can even leverage the data to plan your supply chain and labor needs based on demand.

 Instead of managing delivery all by yourself, you have a dedicated on-site fulfillment team to ensure each delivery is accurate and efficient every time.

-Cleaning, maintenance, and security is all taken care of for you so there’s no wasted time on extra tasks that keep you busy.
+Cleaning, maintenance, processing center, and security are all taken care of for you so there’s no wasted time on extra tasks that keep you busy.
 All you need to do is make great food, and we’ll provide the support you need to grow your restaurant business online.

 How does a ghost kitchen help your restaurant grow?